Low Earth Orbit Satellite Security and Reliability: Issues, Solutions, and the Road Ahead: Security and Reliability Issues

-LEO SCSs provide a powerful platform for military applications, which are hence prime targets for hostile attacks.
-Their facilities on the ground are responsible for all interactions with other terrestrial networks, and these facilities create opportunities for hackers \cite{SkyNet}.
-Additionally, low-cost COTS components may also open the door for hackers.
-Some satellite manufacturers, especially CubeSat, employ off-the-shelf technology to reduce costs, and the widespread availability of these low-cost COTS components also reduces the costs for hackers.
+\textbf{Node Compromise:} A legitimate node may be attacked by an attacker under the control of malicious algorithms, programs, or software, potentially threatening the entire network \cite{satellitecomponet}.
+These compromised nodes may lead to some collateral damage.
+For example, these compromised nodes can deliberately leak confidential information to attackers.
+These compromised nodes may also trick other legitimate nodes into compromised nodes \cite{Sensorsecurity}.
+Moreover, an attacker may exploit a compromised node and pretend to be a legitimate user and device again to usurp system resources \cite{Masquerade}.
+It is challenging to detect compromised nodes because the behaviors between these compromised nodes and legitimate nodes are hard to distinguish.
+Using code patches is a common method of mitigating the probabilities of these events \cite{YulongzouPLS}.

-Furthermore, hackers can turn off satellites in batches by taking over the telemetry, tracking, and control link of LEO satellites, hence causing global service interruptions.
-They may also block or spoof signals from satellites, thereby causing damage to critical infrastructures, such as power grids, water supply networks, and transportation systems connected to the Internet of satellites.
-Hackers could control satellites to achieve self-destruction by malicious commands, or they can use special tools to trick satellites and ultimately use them to attack other satellites or space assets.
-Fortunately, there are potent security countermeasures against hijacking attacks \cite{IoTsecurity1}.
+Moreover, with limited memory and processing capacity, many satellites do not even have complicated encryption algorithms to protect themselves.
+To this end, some hackers may hijack a satellite as a compromised node by taking over its feeder link.
+For example, A group of hackers once controlled a satellite by its feeder link and further tried to change its orbit.
+Hackers also used the hijacked satellite for extortion \cite{SkyNet}.
+Even worse, hackers could control satellites to achieve self-destruction by malicious commands, or they can use special tools to trick satellites and ultimately use them to attack other satellites or space assets.